lsandov1/presentations/yocto/common_tasks/patching_kernel.md

 The Linux Kernel is just another recipe for Yocto, so learning to patch it you learn to patch any other package.
 In the other hand, Yocto **should not** be used for package development, but in those rare cases follow the below steps.
 It is assumed that you have already build the package you want to patch.
-If this is not the case please follow the [starting](../Nsteps.html) document.

 1. Create the patch or patches.
 In this example we are patching the Linux kernel for [wandboard-dual](http://www.wandboard.org/) machine; in other